Lagos: Ports

-The Port of Lagos, formally known as the Lagos-Elbert Mathews Memorial Port, is Nigeria's leading port and one of the largest and busiest in Africa.
+The Port of Lagos, formally known as the Lagos-Elbert Mathews Memorial Port, is Nigeria's leading port and one of the largest and busiest Ports in Africa.
 Due to the large urban population, Lagos is categorized as a medium-port megacity using the Southampton System for port-city classification.
 It is administered by the Nigerian Ports Authority.
-The following types of vessels regularly call at the port of Lagos: Fishing vessels (18%), container ships (14%), oil/chemical tankers (13%), bulk carriers (12%), and offshore supply vessels (5%).
-The maximum length of vessels that have called at this port is 279 meters.
-The maximum draught is 13.5 m.
-The maximum carrying capacity is 113,306 t.

-The port features a railhead.
-It is split into three main sections.
-The largest terminal is located in the Apapa district (Apapa Quays).
-This is where mainly general cargo is handled.
-Among other things, Apapa is home to a container port owned by the Danish company A. P. Møller-Mærsk, worth over one billion U.S. dollars.
-The next largest terminal is located on Tin Can Island.
-Containers and bulk cargo are handled here.
-The storage capacity of the silos is 28,000 tons of grain transported by Fleetwood Transportation.
-The terminal handles wheat, corn, and malt, and can receive about 4000 tons of grain daily.
-The port facilities can handle vessels with a capacity of about 30,000 tons.
-There is also a grain bagging facility on the site.
-The third is the Lagos oil port north of Apapa Quays.
+The Port of Lagos / Apapa is the oldest and largest port in the country, both in terms of land area and cargo volume handled.
+More than half of Nigeria's maritime trade is handled here, and the port also acts as a transhipment point for landlocked countries such as Chad and Niger.
+Around 1,000 ships with 5,700,000 tonnes of cargo call at the Lagos port complex annually.

+Tin Can Island Port is located west of Apapa near the Lagos Port Complex.
+It was established in 1975.

+In early 2023, the deep sea port of Lekki was commissioned 50 km east of Lagos.
+This thus does not belong to the urban area of Lagos but to the state of the same name.

 Entertainment industry and media

+Nollywood

-Lagos is the center of the West African film, music, and TV industries.
+Lagos is the centre of the West African film, music, and TV industries.
 The film industry in the Surulere locality ranks second or third in the world, ahead of or behind Hollywood, depending on the survey.
 PricewaterhouseCoopers Int. forecasts that the Nigerian entertainment industry will grow 85% to $15 billion.

 Since the success of the Nigerian thriller "The Figurine", Nigerian film has increasingly turned to high-quality productions that are also commercially successful.
-This, in turn, has led to consistently new box office revenue records in Nigeria (2009's "The Figurine," 2013's "Half of a Yellow Sun," 2016's "The Wedding Party").
+This, in turn, has led to consistently new box office revenue records in Nigeria (2009's "The Figurine", 2013's "Half of a Yellow Sun", 2016's "The Wedding Party", 2023's "Battle on Buka Street").